Joint Review Panel issues report

 To download a copy of the Review Board's Report of Environmental Assessment and Reasons for Decision as well as the minister's decision letter and other documents from the environmental assessment visit the

-for Paramount Resources Ltd.'s SDL8 Geophysical Program.
+online public registry for Paramount Resources Ltd.'s SDL8 Geophysical Program.

 The Mackenzie Valley Review Board is reviewing the preliminary screening of True North Safaris General Wildlife Application pursuant to its authority under ss.126(3) of the *Mackenzie Valley Resource Management Act*.
 The Review Board has requested that the Department Environmental and Natural Resources, GNWT not issue the permit before May 26th, 2009 to allow time for the board to review the screening.